 James Corden (Peter Rabbit), Colin Moody (Benjamin Bunny), Margot Robbie (Flopsy/The Narrator), Elizabeth Debicki (Mopsy), Daisy Riddle (Cotton-Tail), Sia (Mrs Tiggy-Winkle), Rose Byrne (Jemima Puddle-Duck), David Wenham (Johnny Town-Mouse), Fayssal Bazzi (Mr Tod), Christian Dazal (Felix De’er)

-In the English countryside, Peter Rabbit leads a group of other rabbits to raid Old Man McGregor’s garden, while Old Man McGregor makes furious effort to drive them out.
+In the English countryside, Peter Rabbit leads a group of other rabbits to raid Old Man McGregor’s garden.
+Old Man McGregor makes furious effort to drive them out.
 During one of these sorties, Peter loses his blue jacket, the only thing left by his late father.
 In going back in to retrieve the jacket, he ends up in a furious altercation with Old Man McGregor in the midst of which the old man collapses dead.
 Peter claims this as a victory and all of the animals in the area move into Old Man McGregor’s house to party wildly.
-The property is inherited by Old Man McGregor’s nephew Thomas, a perfectionist manager at Harrods who has just been fired over a meltdown when an incompetent relative of the owner has been promoted over him.
+The property is inherited by Old Man McGregor’s nephew Thomas.
+A perfectionist, Thomas has just been fired from his job as a manager at Harrods over a meltdown when an incompetent relative of the owner has been promoted over him.
 Thomas travels to the countryside, hating every moment of it, intending only to sell the house as soon as possible.
 He is horrified to find the animals in the house and drives them out.
 However, he is attracted by Bea, the artist who lives next door and is friendly to the rabbits.
 At the same time as he pretends to be kind to the rabbits because of Bea, Thomas begins an all-out war to exterminate them.

 Peter Rabbit was the creation of British children’s author and illustrator Beatrix Potter (1866-1943) who gained great popularity with a series of books featuring talking animals in the placid English countryside.
 The Tale of Peter Rabbit (1902) was her first published book and tells the story (one that is sort of encapsulated in the opening scenes here) of young Peter who sneaks into Old Man McGregor’s garden to steal vegetables and loses his blue jacket.
 The book was a considerable success and Potter went on to write five other books about or in which Peter Rabbit appears as a character.